johannagunawan/al-folio/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: <a href="https://www.khoury.northeastern.edu/">Northeastern University Khoury College of Computer Sciences</a>, <a href="https://cyber.khoury.northeastern.edu/">Cybersecurity and Privacy Institute</a>. gunawan.jo@northeastern.edu
+description: <a href="https://www.khoury.northeastern.edu/">Northeastern University</a>, <a href="https://cyber.khoury.northeastern.edu/">Cybersecurity and Privacy Institute</a>. gunawan.jo@northeastern.edu

 profile:
   align: right